Home / IB DP Biology- B4.1 Adaptation to environment – IB Style Questions For SL Paper 1A

 Let’s examine the options:

-- Thicker, stronger beaks are suited for cracking seeds.
+Thicker, stronger beaks help crack hard seeds.

 Question

-Balkan green lizards, Lacerta trilineata, living in mainland Greece eat mostly insects but also small amounts of plants.
+Balkan green lizards (Lacerta trilineata) living in mainland Greece eat mostly insects but also small amounts of plants.
 The same species living on Greek islands (where insects are scarce) show a greater percentage of those physical traits useful for eating plants than the mainland lizards.

 What is the biological explanation for these observations?